OMENScan/AChReport/README.md

 that string, it will highlight the entry in RED.
 The goal is to make known indicators easy to identify in the report.

+# Table Sorting
+Tables in the AChReport are now sortable, using the most excellent sortable - a tiny, vanilla JS table sorter.
+Which can be found here: https://github.com/tofsjonas/sortable

 # Command Line Arguments